 - to promote the study of Olmec, Maya, Teotihuacano, Aztec, and other Pre-Columbian cultures in Latin America;

-- to provide a network of Canadian archaeologists (including students, professionals, and independent learners) for the exchange discoveries and work;
+- to provide a network of Canadian archaeologists (including students, professionals, and independent learners) for the exchange of discoveries and work;

-to present contemporary research on the ancient cultures of Latin America and opportunities to the general public through educational lectures, events, and outreach as an unprofessional society.
+- to present contemporary research on the ancient cultures of Latin America and opportunities to the general public through educational lectures, events, and outreach as a non-profit society.

 The field is still ripe for discovery and exploration.
 We hope to reinvigorate the study of these ancient cultures and their lingering influence on present Latin American society.
 Once a sufficient membership is gathered, we hope to facilitate discourse and exchange through an annual conference, which would include lectures and poster session presentations.
 Keep in touch by joining as we strive to make this a reality.